spences10/blog.scottspence.me/posts/2018/2018-12-24-wsl-bootstrap-2019/index.md

 ![lsb_release image](./powershell.gif)

+Whilst we're at it we should also enable hidden folders and add files extensions for known file types in Windows File Explorer.

 Use Windows key+x, this is the same as right-clicking the windows icon on the desktop, this will open the quick link menu.
 From here you need to select the Windows PowerShell (<u>A</u>dmin) option, you can do